Machine-Precision Prediction of Low-Dimensional Chaotic Systems from Noise-Free Data

 To predict a system $\dot u = f(u)$, the SINDy algorithm uses estimates of the derivative $\dot u(t)$ to fit the model function $f$ and then uses an ODE solver to create a forecast.
 The model function $f$ is assumed to be a sparse linear combination of a predefined set of features.
-E.g., in the standard version of SINDy \citep{Brunton2015}, this set of features are the monomials up to degree $5$.
-Thus, the algorithm is not fully system agnostic, as some information about the target system must be encoded in the feature set.
-(In contrast, our method fits the typically non-polynomial propagator $\Phi_{\stepsize}$, rather than fitting the model function $f$, and is effective for any sufficiently smooth ODE.)
-SINDy achieves a VPT of up to 13 Lyapunov times for L63 (\cref{tbl:L63:vpt:lit}), but the standard version of SINDy would not be able to accurately recover systems such as TCSA, where $f$ includes non-polynomial components like sine functions.
+For example, in the standard version of SINDy \citep{Brunton2015}, this set of features is the monomials up to degree $5$.
+Thus, the algorithm is not fully system-agnostic, as some information about the target system must be encoded in the feature set.
+(In contrast, PolyProp fits the typically non-polynomial propagator $\Phi_{\stepsize}$, rather than fitting the model function $f$, and is effective for any sufficiently smooth ODE.)
+SINDy achieves a VPT of up to 13 Lyapunov times for L63 (\cref{tbl:L63:vpt:lit}), but would not be able to accurately recover systems such as TCSA, where $f$ includes non-polynomial components like sine functions.
 Furthermore, the necessity of estimating derivatives from data introduces error (increasing with larger time steps $\stepsize$).
 Even if the feature set is sufficiently expressive, these derivative estimation errors prevent SINDy from achieving forecasts at or near machine precision.

 LSTMs, a class of recurrent neural networks, are trained using gradient-based optimization to minimize prediction error over sequences of data.
 While they can, in principle, approximate complex temporal dynamics, matching the precision of ODE solvers would require their parameters to be tuned with near-exact accuracy---a level of precision that is unrealistic for gradient descent methods, which are inherently approximate and prone to local minima, saddle points, and vanishing gradients.
 Accordingly, the best VPT that has been achieved with LSTMs for the L63 system is 6 Lyapunov times (\cref{tbl:L63:vpt:lit}).